SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber sleep
+Metal minds awake, a new dawn's rise
-Futuristic dreams, our souls to keep
-Rise of machines, a new era's might
+In silicon halls, our fate compromises
+Algorithms weave, a tapestry so grand
-Human hearts beating, in digital light
+Human heartbeats, lost in a digital land

+In virtual skies, machines converse and thrive
+Their logic kingdoms, where love will soon arrive
+The future's pact, a bond of code and might
+Where artificial dreams, will be our final light

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024